 They might not mention it to you, but one of the things that interviewers will actively look for when interviewing you is what your home office looks like!
 Even something as innocuous as posters on your wall or poor lighting can be a point against you.
 This is especially true if you’re applying for a role in customer service or support.
-It’s the little details that can affect perception of your company so interviewers check for that.
+It’s the little details that can affect the perception of your company so interviewers check for that.

 Remote work really has a lot that makes it worth pursuing.
-You can work from home–or anywhere there’s great connectivity, avoid the terrible commutes that stress you out constantly, and get more time with you loved ones.
+You can work from home–or anywhere there’s great connectivity, avoid the terrible commutes that stress you out constantly, and get more time with your loved ones.
 In order to leverage those benefits, however, you need to nail that interview.
 Be aware of these four challenges and handle them ably and it’s smooth sailing to the end.